jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

 blog included detailed guidelines, steps, and a video tutorial on hacking the IVI system, as well as examples for possible modifications that can be done once jailbroken.
- 2024 Upstream Security Ltd. All Rights Reserved
+© 2024 Upstream Security Ltd. All Rights Reserved
 105
 RANSOMWARE ACTORS INCREASINGLY
 TARGET AUTOMOTIVE SUPPLIERS
-Malicious actors are increasingly targeting a wide range of automotive and mobility stakeholdersincluding OEMs, suppliers and even EV charging infrastructurewith ransomware attacks.
+Malicious actors are increasingly targeting a wide range of automotive and mobility stakeholders—including OEMs, suppliers and even EV charging infrastructure—with ransomware attacks.
 Any part of the supply chain can pose a risk to OEMs, service providers, or mobility IoT devices.
 Automotive suppliers are highly specialized, meaning switching costs are very high and replacement isn't straightforward.
 Operational availability and production could be severely affected by ransom attacks across the supply chain.
-To extort money, attackers typically maintain a leak site on the dark web, where they reveal stolen data and sensitive information about organizations, and publish posts about their victims.
+To extort money, attackers typically maintain a ‘leak site’ on the dark web, where they reveal stolen data and sensitive information about organizations, and publish posts about their victims.
 In 2023, ransomware attacks and leak sites made the headlines often.
 The following are just a few notable attacks.
-In June 2023, a leading Taiwan\-based semiconductor manufacturer disclosed a cybersecurity incident involving a ransomware group and one of its IT hardware suppliers, which led to the leak of information pertinent to server initial setup and configuration.224The attackers claim to have access to internal documents with confidential information, demanding a $70 million ransom to decrypt the data and prevent its release online making it the largest known ransom demand in history.
+In June 2023, a leading Taiwan\-based semiconductor manufacturer disclosed a cybersecurity incident involving a ransomware group and one of its IT hardware suppliers, which led to the leak of information pertinent to server initial setup and configuration.224 The attackers claim to have access to internal documents with confidential information, demanding a $70 million ransom to decrypt the data and prevent its release online —making it the largest known ransom demand in history.
 While the breach could affect multiple automotive stakeholders, the company reported that neither its business operations nor customer information were affected by the cyber